roysantu2002/roysantu2002/README.md

 Full-Stack Developer and Architect
 ----------------------------------

-A Full-Stack Developer with over 18 years of industry experience is a seasoned professional skilled in both front-end and back-end development, adept at creating seamless, high-performance web applications.
-Mastery of technologies such as HTML, CSS, JavaScript, and frameworks like React, AngularJS, or Vue.js ensures the development of engaging and responsive user interfaces.
-On the back-end, expertise in languages and tools like Python, PHP, and Node.js, along with proficiency in database management and API integration, underpins the robust functionality of applications.
-This extensive experience also includes advanced knowledge of cloud hosting, server management, and effective debugging and testing practices, making the developer a versatile and valuable asset capable of tackling complex projects and leading innovative solutions.
+Senior Solution Architect | Python • GenAI • Kafka • Cloud platforms

+A highly accomplished Senior Solution Architect with over 18 years of global IT experience, specializing in full-stack architecture, enterprise-grade data platforms, and next-generation AI-powered solutions.
+Demonstrated expertise in designing, developing, and deploying scalable, high-performance systems using Python, Django, and modern JavaScript frameworks like React, Angular, and Vue.js.

+Proficient in architecting data-intensive applications leveraging distributed processing frameworks such as Apache Spark, Hadoop, and cloud data warehousing with Snowflake.
+Adept at building real-time streaming and messaging architectures using Apache Kafka, enabling event-driven microservice ecosystems that are both resilient and scalable.

+Hands-on experience with containerized environments using Docker and orchestrating multi-service applications with Kubernetes, ensuring consistent deployment and operational efficiency across hybrid and cloud-native infrastructures.

+Additionally, well-versed in cloud platforms (AWS, Azure, GCP), CI/CD pipelines, and infrastructure as code (Terraform, Ansible), combined with a strong foundation in software engineering best practices, DevOps methodologies, and AI/ML integration using Generative AI frameworks and LLMs.

 *   🌍  I'm based in Kolkata
 *   ✉️  You can contact me at [roysantu2002@yahoo.com](mailto:roysantu2002@yahoo.com)